 So I propose a simple working definition of scientific research as "the search for the refraction of God's word that structures the created order."
 That is to say that scientific work aims at articulating structural universals in the cosmos that emanate from God's word of power.
-The natural sciences focus on laws of nature, structures and functions, classifications and principles; if we look as far as the Germanic concept of Wissenschaften (scholarship), we can also point to the identities and theorems of mathematics in one direction, and to the typologies, theories and frameworks of the humanities (even theology) in the other.
-This range of analytical phenomena is represented by the bottom tier of the diagram, which shows how we create scholarly artefacts by reference to "data".
-All this is part of the "fact-side" of the created order: the concrete entities, situations and phenomena that we can experience - all, like ourselves as human beings, subject to God's creative word.
+The natural sciences focus on laws of nature, structures and functions, classifications and principles; if we look as far as the German concept of Wissenschaften (scholarship), we can also point to the identities and theorems of mathematics in one direction, and to the typologies, theories and frameworks of the humanities (even theology) in the other.
+This range of analytical phenomena is represented by the bottom tier of the diagram at the top of the page, which shows how we create scholarly artefacts by reference to data.
+All this is part of the 'fact-side' of the created order: the concrete entities, situations and phenomena that we can experience - all, like ourselves as human beings, subject to God's creative word.
 That word has been likened** to a radio broadcast permeating the cosmos, to which every creature tunes in on some wavelength.
 The scientist attempts to describe the radio waves themselves.

 This definition of the sciences has important implications for how we relate scientific ideas to our daily Christian living and thinking.
 For example:

 - Starting from Christ and guided by the Holy Spirit, we can know God through His word in all its three senses, before engaging in any scholarship (even theology).